flexivrobotics/flexiv_ros2/README.md

 **NOTE**: the instruction below is only a quick reference, see the [Flexiv ROS2 Documentation](https://rdk.flexiv.com/manual/ros2_packages.html) for more information.

-The prerequisites of using ROS2 with Flexiv Rizon robot are [enable RDK on the robot server](https://rdk.flexiv.com/manual/getting_started.html#enable-rdk-on-robot-server) and [establish connection](https://rdk.flexiv.com/manual/getting_started.html#establish-connection) between the workstation PC and the robot.
+The prerequisites of using ROS2 with Flexiv Rizon robot are [enable RDK on the robot server](https://rdk.flexiv.com/manual/getting_started.html#activate-rdk-server) and [establish connection](https://rdk.flexiv.com/manual/getting_started.html#establish-connection) between the workstation PC and the robot.

 The main launch file to start the robot driver is the `rizon.launch.py` - it loads and starts the robot hardware, joint state broadcaster, controllers and opens RViZ.
 The arguments for the launch file are as follows:

 - `robot_ip` (*required*) - IP address of the robot server (remote).
 - `local_ip` (*required*) - IP address of the workstation PC (local).
-- `rizon_type` (default: *rizon4*) - type of the Flexiv Rizon robot.
+- `rizon_type` (default: *rizon4*) - type of the Flexiv Rizon robot. (rizon4, rizon4s or rizon10)
 - `use_fake_hardware` (default: *false*) - starts `FakeSystem` instead of real hardware.
 This is a simple simulation that mimics joint command to their states.
 - `start_rviz` (deafult: *true*) - starts RViz automatically with the launch file.
 - `fake_sensor_commands` (default: *false*) - enables fake command interfaces for sensors used for simulations.
 Used only if `use_fake_hardware` parameter is true.